-- If approved, the proposed ordinance will establish standards and regulations for new and existing donation containers within the City limits. - The purpose of the proposed ordinance is to prevent the unsightly accumulation of debris surrounding donation container boxes. - If approved, the proposed ordinance will require the owner or operator of a donation container box to obtain a permit prior to location of a donation container within city limits.
+- The purpose of the proposed ordinance is to establish standards and regulations for new and existing donation containers within the City limits. - The desired effect of the ordinance is to prevent the unsightly accumulation of debris surrounding donation container boxes. - If approved, the proposed ordinance will require the owner or operator of a donation container box to obtain a permit prior to location of a donation container within city limits.